Let’s face it. Because of the tight market, even your best real estate marketing strategies from a few years ago might be on shaky ground in 2022.

 Instead, why not OWN your site and domain so you can do whatever you want without worrying about paying steep monthly prices for “upgrades” you could have installed yourself?

-Why Creating Your Own WordPress Website Will Work Better Than Facebook in 2019
+Why Creating Your Own WordPress Website Will Work Better Than Facebook

 If you work hard at idea number two and get lots of links, and work hard at idea number three building out niche community pages, your site WILL start to rank decently on Google.
 Sure, this will take time, but at the end of the day you will own the whole thing.
 That means that if you do decide to move or leave the business, you can sell your website for thousands to a new Realtor.